 Peter Boshier is Chief Ombudsman for New Zealand.
-He was appointed in December 2015 following a distinguished career as a Judge.
+He was appointed in December 2015, following a distinguished career as a Judge, and in May 2020 was reappointed for a second five-year term.

 Born and educated in Gisborne, Peter attended Victoria University of Wellington, obtaining a Bachelor of Laws with Honours Degree in 1975.
 After a period of practice in Wellington he was appointed as a District Court Judge with a specialist Family Court warrant in 1988.